zeppelinos/zos-cli/README.md

 zos create-proxy MintableToken --network [NETWORK]
 ```

-However, in ganache on development, the standard library is not already deployed, since you are running from an empty blockchain.
+However, if you're using development nodes (such as testrpc or ganache), the standard library is not already deployed, since you are running from an empty blockchain.
 To work around this, you can run the following command:

 ```bash
 zos deploy-all --network [NETWORK]